scc-digitalhub/sdk-docs/docs/runtimes/modelserve.md

 ### Function

-There are three modelserve functions: `sklearnserve`, `mlflowserve` and `huggingfaceserve`, each one representing a different ML model flavour.
+There are different modelserve functions (`sklearnserve`, `mlflowserve` and `huggingfaceserve`), each one representing a different ML model flavour.

 #### Function parameters